studdentjob/apnacollegedemo/README.md

 # apnacollegedemo
-this is my first repo
+This is my first repo finaly i craeted